The King of Fighters Collection: The Orochi Saga

 The PS2 & PSP versions have notably longer loading times than the Wii version, but the Wii edition doesn't feature aspect ratio options like the PSP & PS2 versions.
 The PS2 version also has a sound glitch that occurs sometimes after a match begins, where the announcer will say "Go! ...Winner!", as sounds from the previous fight somehow make it into the next battle... a pretty stupid glitch that should've been taken care of before this title was released.

 It all began in '94...
 Kept on rollin' in 95'...
 Which was replaced with '96...
 And came to an end in '97...

-The in-game menus look good and are to the point, allowing you easily select which installment of KOF you want to play.
+The in-game menus look good, and they're straight to the point - allowing you easily select which installment of KOF you want to play.
 Also featured are a variety of unlockable bonus features like music tracks, and artwork which can be unlocked by going through each game's Challenge mode.
 Overall, with a reasonable $19.99 price tag, Orochi Saga is a great way to own some of the earliest and most memorable versions of the KOF series on the system of your choice.

 And now we come to, here we go...
 KOF is here again...

 Page Updated: June 20th, 2010 Developer(s): SNK Playmore Publisher(s): SNK Playmore Platform(s): Playstation 2, PSP, Wii Release Date(s): June 21st, 2007 ( PS2)

 September 2008 ( PSP)